Coldstream (1788 ship)

-Coldstream was launched at Shields in 1788.
+Coldstream was launched at Shields in 1788, probably under another name.
 She first appeared under the Coldstream name in Lloyd's Register in 1800; her earlier history is currently obscure.
-Between 1801 and 1805 she made two voyages to the Southern Whale Fishery.
+Between 1801 and 1805, she made two voyages to the southern whale fishery.
 A French privateer captured her in 1805 during the second.

 Career

 Coldstream entered Lloyd's Register in 1800 with J. Gilchrist, master, Mather & Co., owners, and trade London transport.
 The next year her master became Andrews or Anderson, and her trade London–Cape of Good Hope.

-On 7 June 1801 Coldstream, Anderson, master, sailed from Deal for the Cape of Good Hope (CGH).
+On 7 June 1801, Coldstream, Anderson, master, sailed from Deal for the Cape of Good Hope (CGH).
 On 21 June she sailed from Gravesend for the CGH.
 Lloyd's List reported on 5 January 1802 that she had arrived at the CGH.
-It then reported on 20 August 1802 that she arrived at the CGH from the SSeas.
+It then reported on 20 August 1802 that she arrived at the CGH from the South Seas.
 From the CGH she sailed to St Helena and Cowes, and on 1 October she arrived at Gravesend.
 Commerce was valued in 1802 at £6,600.